barna-hache/NeuroHarm-kit/README.md

  - DISARM++: Beyond scanner-free harmonization (https://doi.org/10.48550/arXiv.2505.03715)

 #
-Important : The code associated with this GitHub does not contain all the files needed to run NeuroHarm-Kit because they are too large to be hosted on GitHub.
+Important : The code associated with this GitHub does not contain all the files needed to run NeuroHarm-Kit because they are too large to be hosted on GitHub (wieghts, mni templates, ...).
 To get the complete project, you must download it from the drive: Link to the drive
 #

 ## 1. Prerequisites